Domain-based Message Authentication, Reporting and Conformance (DMARC) is an email authentication and security policy

-fo value, a forensics report in format rf is send to the email address defined in fo setting in the DMARC record can be a list of colon-separated values.
+fo value, a forensics report in format rf is sent to the email address defined in fo setting in the DMARC record can be a list of colon-separated values.
 The accepted values are: 0report if both DKIM and SPF fail alignment

 1 send DMARC failure report if either DKIM or SPF fails alignment